wiseman-timelord/Anim-Narrate-Direct/README.md

 Status: Alpha

 ### Description
 The project is being set up with the intent to offer a Gradio-based interface for generating narrations.
 It utilizes advanced machine learning models to convert text into spoken audio, supporting multiple languages and voices.
 Tts-Narrate-Gen is designed to provide a user-friendly interface for generating narrations from text.
 The program can be used for various applications such as creating narrations for images, timed videos, or as part of multimedia presentations.
+Narrate educational content, provide audio for visual presentations, and facilitate language learning with diverse accents and dialects.

 ### FEATURES
 - **Gradio Interface**: A web-based interface that allows users to interactively input text and generate narration.